Section 2.12 Manufacturer to Sell Only to Wholesalers; Exception for Small Farm Wine and Brandy.

 All persons holding permits to sell controlled beverages at wholesale shall submit to the Department of Revenue such reports as may be required by the Commissioner of Revenues.

-Section 2.16 Wholesalers to Register Brands of Controlled Beverages; Manufacturers and Wholesalers Not to Change Brands Without Approval of Director.
+Section 2.16 Manufacturers to Register Brands of Controlled Beverages; Manufacturers and Wholesalers Not to Change Brands Without Approval of Director.

 (1) The purpose of this Regulation is to provide guidelines for the business relations between Arkansas wholesalers of alcoholic beverages and distillers, manufacturers, importers and producers of such alcoholic beverages.
 Regulation in this area is considered necessary and appropriate for the following reasons: